Moshiour027/leadowl-reddit-monitor/README.md

 # LeadOwl Reddit Monitor

-> Customer feedback monitoring for indie software developers.
+> Internal tool for TechyOwls to find community discussions about our products.

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## What This Is

-LeadOwl Reddit Monitor helps software developers find and respond to community questions about their products.
-When someone on Reddit asks "looking for a screenshot API" or "best Mac calculator app", we help the makers of those tools find and answer these questions.
+This is an **internal tool** used by TechyOwls to monitor Reddit for community discussions about our products.
+When someone asks "looking for a screenshot API" or "best Mac calculator app", we want to find those posts so we can provide helpful, human responses.

+**This is NOT a product for sale.** It's our internal customer feedback tool, made public for transparency.

 ## Who We Are